raganwald-deprecated/homoiconic/2012/10/idiot.js.md

 The moral of the story? *Every JavaScript village ought to have its own idiot*.
 If yours is missing, write yourself a new one.

 p.s.
 It seems that [CoffeeScript villages have idiots too](https://github.com/raganwald/homoiconic/blob/master/2012/10/idiot.cs.md).
-And if you like this article about functions and combinators, you'll love my book "[CoffeeScript Ristretto](http://leanpub.com/coffeescript-ristretto)."
+And if you like this article about functions and combinators, you'll love my book [CoffeeScript Ristretto](http://leanpub.com/coffeescript-ristretto).
 You can check out a free sample PDF *and* there's a no-questions-asked money-back guarantee!

 ---